StackVista/stackstate-docs/setup/agent/agent-v1.md

 ## Overview

-Prior to StackState v5.1, Agent V1 was used to run checks that connect to [Splunk](/stackpacks/integrations/splunk/splunk_stackpack.md) to retrieve metrics and events data.
+Prior to StackState v5.1, Agent V1 (legacy) was used to run checks that connect to [Splunk](/stackpacks/integrations/splunk/splunk_stackpack.md) to retrieve metrics and events data.
 From StackState v5.1, all Agent checks run on [StackState Agent V2](about-stackstate-agent.md).

-StackState Agent V1 is open source: [View the source code on GitHub](https://github.com/StackVista/sts-agent).
+StackState Agent V1 (legacy) is open source: [View the source code on GitHub](https://github.com/StackVista/sts-agent).

 ## Installation